 My boyfriend of two years, Deon, was waiting for me in the parking lot.
 I slid into the car and broke the news.
 In an instant everything changed.

 For him there was only one option- he was going to be a daddy.
-He had seen the mistakes his father made and wanted a chance to be better.
-A better husband.
-A better father.
-Better choices.
-A better life.
-And deep down, I was relieved.
+Deep down, I was relieved.
 That’s what I wanted too…him, a baby, a family, a marriage to a guy I adored.
 I wanted my happy ending.

 When I told my parents I was pregnant, they cried.
 Once the shock wore off, they loved me in just the way I needed.
 At first I was overwhelmed with how we could possibly make it work.
 But much to my surprise, we did make it work- support came (where I thought would be shame), and family and friends jumped to the rescue with practical help (where I thought there was no way we could provide for a baby).